Search the Community

 Showing results for tags 'rc36i'.

 I picked up this 1992 RC36.1 last spring (2018) in Connecticut (USA).
-It was a good price, but it’s not exactly a cream puff so I’m trying to bring it up to a decent standard and as cheaply as possible.
+It was a really good price, but not exactly a cream puff so I’ve been trying to bring it up to a decent standard and as cheaply as possible.
 To do that, I've been poking around online and you all have been guiding me too, so thank you for that.
 By now I have a few insights and experiences of my own that might actually help somebody else.
 Time to get out of the shadows.
-The odometer was at just over 25,000 miles when I got the bike and I am at least fourth owner.
+The odometer was at just over 25,000 miles when I got the bike and I am at least the fourth owner.
 The bike's history is long lost along with a number of odds and ends, bits and pieces.
 I wonder if there is a way to trace it all back.
-The guy I got it from seemed honest and funny but he had some curious theories of shade tree mechanics so it's taken me a little while to learn to trust the ride.
+The guy I got it from seemed honest and funny but he had some curious theories of shade tree mechanics so it's taking me a little while to learn to trust the ride.
 I'm still semi worried about the long term effects of some of his theories but so far, so good.
 The title showed that he'd bought the bike in 2012 at 23,122 miles.
-So, we're talking 2000 miles in 6 years.
+So we're talking 2000 miles in 6 years.
 I’ve ridden about 1200 miles in less than 4 months without major surprises.
 I've also encountered the usual gen3 issues.
-When I took it on, the bike had newish tires and chain and battery, the upgraded regulator/rectifier.
-And the starter clutch is supposed to be new too.
-The engine oil is the color of honey.
+When I took it on, the bike had almost new tires and chain and battery, and the upgraded regulator/rectifier.
+The starter clutch is supposed to be new too.
+The engine oil was the color of honey.
 I needed a few things right away and, as you'll see, this is a work in progress.
 The cosmetics really, really need help.
 Really.
 Look closely at my photographs and you'll spot plenty of issues.
-I haven’t decided exactly how to proceed yet, but I’m considering options.
+I haven’t decided exactly how to proceed on those yet, but I’m considering options.
 You are welcome to make suggestions here and I might even follow some up.
 And I can tell you all my experiences so far.
 A few things done as soon as I got the bike home...
-Front Brake Switch It needed a front brake switch.
+Front Brake Switch I needed a front brake switch.
 These are $16 at Honda or $3 from China for a generic one on Ebay, or maybe it was Amazon.
 I’m trying out the $3 version.
 Sorry Honda.
-The one I bought is of a pretty cheap construction with a thin plastic shell, but it does fit and work as advertised so far.
+The one I got is pretty cheaply constructed with a thin plastic shell, but it does fit and work as advertised so far.
 I check it before every ride.
 If it doesn’t last, I know where to find the real one.
-Or I can get 4 more cheapos… Krator Mirrors I picked up the Krator replacement mirrors too, also from Ebay (...or Amazon...).
+Or I can get 4 more cheapos… Krator Mirrors I picked up the Krator replacement factory-look mirrors too, also from Ebay (...or Amazon...).
 They’re fine.
 The bike came with carbon look mirrors that were a mess.
 I know lots of you prefer newer styling and you get rid of the boots.
 I’m content with the original look.
 The Krator fittings are plastic, not metal, and the boots are kind of a fiddly fit on the proximal end.
 But you can tighten down the collar so that with a little patience you can get the boot to stay in place.
 These cost $22 for the pair.
 Honda OEM?
 Um, more than $22.
 Keys I needed proper keys.
-The bike came with a single cut key that looked like a car key made at the DIY store.
-I had to get the key code from under the gas cap and there is a service that’ll make you the right key from the code.
+The bike came with a single cut key that looked like a generic car key made at the DIY store.
+It didn't even fit all that great.
+I had to get the key code from under the gas cap and there are services that’ll make you the right key from the code for about ten bucks.
 Once more to Ebay.
 Once more cheaper than the dealer.
 I don’t have anything against my local dealer.
 Not at all.
 I feel bad not supporting the guys more.
 But jeez louise, I just can't afford it.
-I wouldn’t even mind paying a little extra, especially if I could just walk in and out with the parts I need.
-Unfortunately, not only is it expensive, but they have to order most things from their warehouse anyway.
-So you still have to wait three or four days.
+I wouldn’t even mind paying a little extra, especially if I could just walk in and out again with the parts I need.
+Unfortunately, not only is the dealer expensive, but most things have to be ordered from the warehouse anyway.
+So I still have to wait three or four days.
 I’m just sayin.
 So far I’ve had good results from all Ebay orders.
-I'm not thinking it's better than OEM.
+I'm not thinking they're better than OEM.
 But some things are good enough.
 There's plenty more to add, but that's it for today.
 Stay tuned.